Dental Hygiene Bachelor's Admissions Process

 Timeline for application/admission process

-- November 1 - December 31 - Application period in year prior to desired admission.
+- October 30 - December 31 - Application period in the year prior to the desired admission.

-- December 31 - Deadline for submitting application
+- December 31 - Deadline for submitting the application

 - January 15 – Deadline for submitting all transcripts from all schools attended